cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 [{% img https://pbs.twimg.com/profile_images/2582930654/mvxuu221v3w6vjuzgjvb_400x400.jpeg 120 %}](https://twitter.com/invgaming)

 If you follow the esports scene - there are certain names that appear frequently across games.
-Team Liquid, Evil Geniuses, Na`Vi, Fnatic, Cloud9, Invictus Gaming are some of the more well known organisations, but there are many more.
+Team Liquid, Evil Geniuses, Na`Vi, Fnatic, Cloud9, Invictus Gaming are some of the more well known organisations.

 These esports organisations pick up players and teams, who take their name when playing.